phischer007/Matostheque/README.md

 ## Quick start
 - Clone this repository locally ``git clone https://gricad-gitlab.univ-grenoble-alpes.fr/duffouvi/matostheque.git``
+- Make sure your Node.js and npm versions are up to date.
-- Install the packages `requirements.txt`
+- Install the packages in `requirements.txt`.

-> requirements.txt
+- Go to the fronttheque directory and install dependencies `npm install`.
+NB : Refer to the file **deploy.sh** for further information.

 **File Structure**